ralph-mcardell/sh-utils/doc/dict.md

 echo "${ASCII_CR}                                      "

 # The graph will be 'drawn' in another vector with each value representing
 # one line of the graph.
-Samples values extend up the y-axis and samples
+Sample values extend up the y-axis and samples
 # are ranged along the x-axis.
 This would be the typical arrangement for a
-# graph but tricky to on a line based terminal where the obvious
+# graph but tricky on a line based terminal where the obvious
 # arrangement is to output one sample value representation per line.
 readonly graph_lines=30
 readonly graph_sample_scale_factor=$(( ${max_sample}/${graph_lines} ))